Birth and postnatal support

 When you arrive at the hospital, come to our Maternity Unit which is located on the 3rd Floor of the Marion Building.

-You will need to bring your Maternity Record Card, Medicare and health insurance card.
+You will need to bring your Maternity Handheld Record, Medicare and health insurance card.

 - Maternity Record Card